 Maybe I need to take a bit of a break to clear my head and hopefully get a better feel of the markets next week.
 See you on the other side of the weekend, folks!

 Guess who’s jumping in on AUD/USD’s rally?
 I am!

 Over the past couple of days my Twitter friends and I have been waiting for an opportunity to short the comdolls.
 Heck, I even pointed out the divergences on this week’s Comdoll Trading Kit!

-Unfortunately, we didn’t have fundamental basis for shorting the comdolls.
-Gold and oil prices are on a roll this week, and Australia in particular had just shown us its surprisingly stronger-than-expected employment numbers for July.
+Unfortunately, we didn’t have a fundamental basis for shorting the comdolls.
+Gold and oil prices are on a roll this week, and Australia, in particular, had just shown us its surprisingly stronger-than-expected employment numbers for July.
 Even China is contributing to the rally when its inflation report lessened PBoC rate cut speculations.

 And then there’s AUD/USD’s irresistible chart setup.
 The pair broke above the 1.0600 early this week, and it doesn’t look like the Aussie bulls aren’t resting anytime soon.